Iron Deficiency After Gastric Bypass Surgery

 order blood tests to find out if you have iron deficiency or anemia.
 In its early

-stages, iron deficiency begins to use up the stores of iron in your body.
+stages, iron deficiency starts to use up the stores of iron in your body.
 This can

 be seen by testing your levels of ferritin.
-Ferritin is a protein that stores iron
+This is a protein that stores iron in

 If your iron deficiency has turned into iron deficiency anemia, you will need a complete